brunobaudry/moodle-ddev-setup/README.md

 - choose your moodle version
 - choose your DB (mariadb|mysql|postgres)
 - choose the directory where you want it installed.
+- pass a CSV table with all the admin settings you want to set.
 - Start developping and testing in less than a minute using a clean moodle install ready under ddev generated url on your locahost.

 __moodle-ddev_delete.sh__